 A mix of round and rectangular tables, each with a different floral treatment, filled the dinner tent.
 "We created small eclectic floral arrangements for the tables.
 Every table was different but complementary," Ali says.
 "Stephanie Fishwick designed the menu, which itself was like a piece of art."

 Max, who works in the music industry, oversaw the evening's entertainment, showcasing a host of performers, including bongo players, a vintage-clad jazz ensemble, and Next Town Down.
-Ali, who is completing her dietetic residency, collaborated with caterer Olivier Cheng on a delicious menu of choices that were both healthy and indulgent, with pigs in a blanket and grilled cheese bites at cocktail hour and branzino al cartoccio, cut open tableside, at dinner.
+Ali, who is completing her dietetic residency, collaborated with the caterer, Olivier Cheng, on a delicious menu of choices that were both healthy and indulgent, with pigs in a blanket and grilled cheese bites at cocktail hour and branzino al cartoccio, cut open tableside, at dinner.

 Ali and Max cut into a hand-painted hexagonal confection by Madison Lee's Cakes.
 The design was inspired by the iridescent sequins on Ali's dress, as well as the architecture of Max's family home.